wei2912/bce-simulation/README.md

 ## Website

-The [website](https://wei2912.github.io/bce-simulation) for the simulation is currently a WIP and is available on the branch `gh-pages`.
+The [website](http://bce-simulation.herokuapp.com/) for the simulation is currently a WIP and is available on the master branch.

-Preferably, it should send requests to a server hosted somewhere which will then run the trials and return the results.

 ## Dependencies

 The following are dependencies:

 	matplotlib
-	benchmark

 They can be installed using `pip install [insert dependency]` without the square brackets.